 So what’s the big idea?
 It’s a clearly-articulated concept that compels, unifies, differentiates, explains, inspires or motivates.
-I like Chris Wirthwein’s definition, in particular the elements of simplicity, originality and surprise.
-But like the judge’s definition of obscenity, ‘it’s hard to define but you’ll know it when you see it’.
+I like Chris Wirthwein’s definition, particularly the elements of simplicity, originality and surprise.
+But like the judge’s definition of obscenity, ‘it’s hard to define, but you’ll know it when you see it’.
 Whatever your ‘big idea’ might be, this article will help you find it.

 Train your muse to find your big idea

 Writers have a complicated relationship with their muse.
 This wonderful podcast from RadioLab explores Me, Myself, and Muse, talking to famous writers about their relationship with their muse and how they train it.

 IBM has ‘Think Fridays’ and Google has 20 per cent time.
 If you gave yourself a day a week or a week every month, could you come up with a big idea?
 Sure!

 When we’re creating personas or researching content for our clients, we love to do interviews.
 A good rule of thumb is one interview for every 500-1,000 words of content.
 There’s something magical about the way a good interview – an intelligent conversation can illuminate a topic and spark new ideas.

 The original Skunk Works was a division at Lockheed Martin, founded by aviation genius Kelly Johnson.
 Today it takes decades to design and build a new fighter aircraft.
 The Skunk Works went from contract to first flight on the A-12 (predecessor of the famous SR-71) in two years.
 Johnson had 14 rules for his Skunk Works that allowed him to streamline the paperwork and bypass bureaucracy.
 What could a small, focused team achieve in your organisation?